richgel999/bsra_meade_layne_finding_aid/HISTORICAL_NOTE.md

 *An editorial overview of the BSRA archive and its place in the history of the UFO era.*

-The conventional history of the UFO phenomenon begins on June 24, 1947, when Kenneth Arnold reported a formation of nine shiny objects skipping past Mount Rainier and an Oregon newspaperman coined the phrase "flying saucer."
+The conventional history of the UFO phenomenon begins on June 24, 1947, when Kenneth Arnold reported a very fast flying formation of nine shiny objects skipping past Mount Rainier and an Oregon newspaperman coined the phrase "flying saucer."
 Everything that followed — the organizations, the theories, the contactees, the government correspondence — is usually told as a reaction to that event and the national wave it triggered in early July.

 The documents in this collection tell a different story.
 They show that at least one organization did not react to the saucer era.
 It was waiting for it.